-Starting in middle school, DCI students engage in personalize learning projects that build to the final project, the extended essay completed their senior year for the IB Diploma.
+Starting in middle school, DCI students engage in personalized learning projects that build to the final project, the extended essay, completed during their senior year for the IB Diploma.
+These projects include:

 - HS Student-Led Inquiry

 - Personal Project in 10th Grade

 - Creativity, Action, Service and Extended Essay/Reflective Project in 11th-12th Grades

 DCI believes that using personalized technology facilitates student agency, putting students in control of their own learning.
 We also believe that technological proficiency is another form of multilingualism and that 21st Century students must master digital literacy in order to succeed in tomorrow’s workforce.
 Technology at DCI meets our environmental (paperless education), social justice (access for all), and academic (students will be able to progress at higher levels through the curriculum) goals.

 DCI is a 1:1 technology school.
 Each student receives their own Chromebook that they use during class, after school, over the weekend, and over breaks.
 This constant access to learning allows students to become more proficient at typing and familiar with new devices and applications.